ladobarnovi/ravel-vst/README.md

 .\build\RavelProcessorTests_artefacts\Release\RavelProcessorTests.exe
 ```

-166 checks across two suites, neither needing a plugin host.
+161 checks across two suites, neither needing a plugin host.

-`Tests/EngineTests.cpp` (96 checks) drives `SequencerEngine` over a synthetic timeline.
+`Tests/EngineTests.cpp` (98 checks) drives `SequencerEngine` over a synthetic timeline.
 The
 engine takes PPQ positions as plain arguments rather than reading a playhead itself, which is
 what makes that possible.
 Covers step timing, gate length, per-lane length and rate, disabled
-steps, the mix modes, transport jumps, stuck-note release on stop, CC output, directions, and
+steps, the mix modes, transport jumps, stuck-note release on stop, directions, probability,
+swing and nudge, per-step velocity, polyphony and poly mode, the Mix CC and each lane's own CC
+tap (including that the two Offsets stay out of each other's way), and the continuous-pitch
-the continuous-pitch path — including that note number plus pitch bend reconstructs the
+path — including that note number plus pitch bend reconstructs the intended fractional pitch,
-intended fractional pitch, and that the bend range is actually transmitted.
+that non-12 EDO scales land where the tuning says, and that the bend range is actually
+transmitted.

-`Tests/ProcessorTests.cpp` (70 checks) drives the real `RavelAudioProcessor::processBlock`
+`Tests/ProcessorTests.cpp` (63 checks) drives the real `RavelAudioProcessor::processBlock`
 through a mock playhead.
 This covers the layer where the plugin could compile, load and still
 emit nothing: playhead handling, the free-run fallback, the parameter snapshot, state
-round-trip, every pattern action, and the MIDI capability flags a host reads to decide whether
+round-trip, every pattern action, lane add/remove and its undo behaviour, and the MIDI
-to offer the plugin as a MIDI source.
+capability flags a host reads to decide whether to offer the plugin as a MIDI source.

 Worth keeping: these tests caught a real bug.
 Step boundaries were landing one sample late
 at some positions, because `ppqPerSample` is `1/24000` at 120 bpm / 48 kHz — not exactly